What Is The IRS Form 3520?

 As an additional (if rarely-applicable rule), multiple gifts or inheritances received in a single year should be aggregated (for purposes of testing where the USD $100,000+ threshold has been exceeded) if you know or have reason to know that the source of those gifts or inheritances (foreign person(s) and/or foreign estate(s)) are related to one another, or one is acting as a nominee or intermediary for the other.

-Finally, gifts received from foreign partnerships or corporations have a much lower threshold for reporting.
+Finally, as of 2024, gifts received from foreign partnerships or corporations have a much lower threshold for reporting.
 Total gifts from these sources in excess of just $16,076 in a reporting year also trigger the Form 3520 reporting obligation.

 Many people fail to recognize foreign gifts for what they are.
 For example, many countries have a ‘pre-inheritance’ system in which one person (such as a parent) transfers assets while still living, to a relative (such as a child) who would inherit from them after death.
 Such a transfer is made without receiving anything of value in return from the recipient.